Tolice/JCIDE/README.md

 # JCIDE
-The JCIDE is a powerful javacard development kit.
+The JCIDE is a powerful javacard development kit for free.

 **What can Development Kit do ?**